xCykrix/cryptocipher/README.md

 ## Usage

-_For examples of usage, please refer to the [Documentation](https://amethyst-studio.github.io/cryptocipher/index.html) or [GitHub Wiki](https://github.com/amethyst-studio/cryptocipher/wiki)_.
+For examples of usage, please refer to the [Documentation](https://amethyst-studio.github.io/cryptocipher/index.html) or [GitHub Wiki](https://github.com/amethyst-studio/cryptocipher/wiki).

 If you need more assistance, please open a [Discussion](https://github.com/amethyst-studio/cryptocipher/discussions) to chat with us or join our [Community Discord Server](https://invite-to.amethyst.live) for real-time support.